Autumn call is now closed – thank you to all who applied!

 • Sergiy Vorobyov, Aalto University – Statistical Signal Processing, Convex Optimization, Tensor Decomposition, Radar, Communications

-• Yu Xiao, Aalto University – Augmented/Virtual Reality, Wearable Sensing, Video analytic, Edge/Fog Computing, Smart Manufacturing
+• Yu Xiao, Aalto University – Augmented/Virtual Reality, Wearable Sensing, Video analytic, Edge/Fog Computing, Smart Manufacturing (PhD student from the spring call)

 AI in Health